realm/realm-swift/doc/tutorial/template.md

 using a dictionary.
 It's important to preserve the order of columns when adding a row with an array, but not when adding with a dictionary.

-Deleting rows must be done within a write block on a regular context:
+Deleting rows must be done within a write block on a transaction manager:

 @@example delete_row @@